plandex-ai/plandex/README.md

 🔀  Run tasks in the background or work on multiple tasks in parallel.<br>
 🎛️  Try different models and model settings, then compare results.<br>

-## Limitations  ⚠️

-- Plandex can provide a huge boost to your productivity, but as with any other AI tool, you shouldn't expect perfect results.
-Always review a plan carefully before applying changes, especially if security is involved.
-Plandex is designed to get you 80-90% of the way there rather than 100%.

-- Due to the reasoning limitations of LLMs, automatically applied file updates also aren't perfect.
-While these can be improved over time with better prompting strategies (contributions welcome) and better models, be prepared for occasional updates that aren't quite right.
-Use the `plandex changes` command to review pending updates in a TUI.
-If a file update has mistakes, make those changes yourself with copy-and-paste and reject the file in the changes TUI.

 ## Plandex Cloud  ☁️

 Plandex Cloud is the easiest and most reliable way to use Plandex.
 You'll be prompted to start an anonymous trial (no email required) when you create your first plan with `plandex new`.
 Trial accounts are limited to 10 plans and 10 AI model replies per plan.
 You can upgrade to an unlimited account with your name and email.